QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures

 When provided with \texttt{env\_dim} argument, the constructor of \texttt{ParamChannel} will assume that the channel acts on a space $\mc E \otimes \mc S$ with $\dim\mc E$ given by the argument.
 All functions implementing \acs{MOP} and \acs{ISS} algorithms from Sec.~\ref{sec:parallel} and Sec.~\ref{sec:adaptive} can take such a channel as their argument and optimize the corresponding \acs{QFI} for a sequence of channels as in Fig.~\ref{fig:corr}(A):

-Bounds in this case can be computed using \texttt{ad\_bounds\_correlated} and \texttt{ad\_asym\_bounds\_correlated}.
-In contrast to the bounds for uncorrelated case these bounds are not necessarily tight asymptotically.
+Bounds in this case can be computed using \texttt{ad\_bounds\_correlated} and \texttt{ad\_asym\_bound\_correlated}.
+In contrast to the bounds for the uncorrelated case these bounds are not necessarily tight asymptotically.
 They are computed by upper-bounding \acs{QFI} for adaptive strategy where every $m$-th control operation has access to the environment, for some integer $m$.
-This leads to a leakage of information form the environment, which may make the bound less tight.
-Naturally, the bigger $m$ makes the bound tighter but at the same time it exponentially increases the execution time.
+This leads to a leakage of information from the environment, which weakens the tightness of the bound.
+Naturally, larger value of $m$ makes the bound tighter but at the same time it exponentially increases the execution time.
 Realistically, one can compute the bound for $m \lesssim 5$ in case of qubit channels.
 An exemplary code to compute the bound is given below:

 where \texttt{ns} $=[1, 1+m, 1+2m, ..., ]$, \texttt{bound}$=[b_1, b_{1+m}, b_{1+2m}, ...]$ and $b_n$ is an upper bound on $F_{Q}^{(n)}(\Lambda_\theta)$.